GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 Normalization could be a potential explanation for these inconsistencies.
 No additional pre-processing was applied in this study.
 Additional normalization schemes might boost the network's performance, generalization, and stability.
-Daniel Stoller @stoller_spectrogram_2017 presents two strategies for spectrogram normalization.
+Stoller @stoller_spectrogram_2017 presents two strategies for spectrogram normalization.

 #include "figures/input_features_loss/fig.typ"